Denis Adamov: International career

 He was on the roster for the Russia national under-17 football team at the 2015 UEFA European Under-17 Championship and the 2015 FIFA U-17 World Cup, but did not play in any games at either tournament behind the first-choice goalkeeper Aleksandr Maksimenko.

 Adamov was first called up to the senior Russia national football team for friendlies against Jordan and Qatar in September 2025.

+He made his debut on 9 June 2026 in a friendly against Trinidad and Tobago.